Enchanted (film): Cast

-Giselle's chipmunk friend Pip is voiced by Jeff Bennett in Andalasia, where he has no trouble expressing himself through speech, while Enchanted director Kevin Lima voices Pip in the real world, where he must communicate through squeaks and charades.
-Much of Pip's personality were based on Disney sidekicks such as Mushu from Mulan and Timon from The Lion King.
+Giselle's chipmunk friend Pip is voiced by Jeff Bennett in Andalasia, where he has no trouble expressing himself through speech, while the film's director Kevin Lima voices Pip in the real world, where he must communicate through squeaks and charades.
+Much of Pip's personality was based on Disney sidekicks such as Mushu from Mulan and Timon from The Lion King.
 The Andalasia cast also includes Lima's daughter Emma Rose Lima as the bluebird and the fawn, Teala Dunn as a bunny and Fred Tatasciore as the troll.
 Julie Andrews provides the film's narration.

-Paige O'Hara and Judy Kuhn make cameo appearances as soap opera character Angela and a pregnant woman Edward encounters, respectively.
-John Rothman and Jodi Benson portray, respectively, Robert's boss Carl and secretary Sam, while Tonya Pinkins and Isiah Whitlock Jr. portray Phoebe and Ethan Banks, a couple whose divorce Robert is mediating.
+Paige O'Hara (who previously voiced Belle in Beauty and the Beast) and Judy Kuhn (who provided the singing voice of Pocahontas in the 1995 animated film of the same name) make cameo appearances as soap opera character Angela and a pregnant woman Edward encounters, respectively.
+John Rothman and Jodi Benson (who voiced Ariel in The Little Mermaid) portray, respectively, Robert's boss Carl and secretary Sam, while Tonya Pinkins and Isiah Whitlock Jr. portray Phoebe and Ethan Banks, a couple whose divorce Robert is mediating.
 Marlon Saunders and Jon McLaughlin appear as vocalists who sing "That's How You Know" and "So Close", respectively.